-The true and unlikely story of an American born, turban-wearing Sikh man, Vishavjit Singh, who after a lifetime of facing prejudice, self-doubt and violence, finally finds acceptance in a superhero costume.
+Ryan Westra and Vishavjit Singh’s AMERICAN SIKH - the true and unlikely story of an American born, turban-wearing Sikh man who after a lifetime of facing prejudice, self-doubt and violence, finally finds acceptance in a superhero costume.

 Meet the team.